TheKontinua/readers/README.md

 (and answer keys) for each chapter.
 Mentoris is the web app that will supply them with those quizzes and answer keys.

-Here is our [Technical Specification](https://docs.google.com/document/d/1gqyTfjpYk12v72GUw912kEI0EFNYl_ET/edit?usp=sharing&ouid=118232505108273987896&rtpof=true&sd=true) which outlines the entire project in more detail.
+Here is our [Technical Specification](https://docs.google.com/document/d/1gqyTfjpYk12v72GUw912kEI0EFNYl_ET/edit?usp=sharing&ouid=118232505108273987896&rtpof=true&sd=true) and [Beta Site](https://calpolykontinua.gitbook.io/mentoris/)  which outlines the entire project in more detail.

 ## Set Up
 1. Install Python 3.11 [Python Release Python 3.11.0 | Python.org](https://www.python.org/downloads/release/python-3110/)